nejcskofic/sqlgraphql/README.md

 - Handling of primary keys (transformation into ID)
   - Composite primary keys?
 - Support selection of single entry (by ID)
-- Filtering logic
-  - Input object creation with oneof
-  - Composite filters with and/or/not
 - Efficient queries
   - Defining relations (1..n, n..1, n..n?)
   - Walking AST to create single query for (n..1 relation)